dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-2.md

 ---
 layout: series

 title: "The Huntsman's Manor"
+summary: >
-summary: "Following the remainder of the party into the maze"
+  The remainder of the party chase Orlen into the overgrown maze, hoping to track him down before the hunting party get the scent of blood.
+date: 2022-10-21

 system: trophygold
 supplements: [trophysolo]